U.S. Consumer Product Safety Commission: Information gathering and sharing

 In connection with the U.S. swimming season (the northern hemisphere’s summer, roughly May to September), the CPSC conducts the “Pool Safely” campaign to prevent drowning through methods such as building fences and supporting education programs.
 Other efforts include attempts to prevent suction entrapment, which can kill by trapping a swimmer underwater, by eviscerating a swimmer’s internal organs (when a suction tube lacks a cover), or otherwise.
+The CPSC has authorities under the Virginia Graeme Baker Pool and Spa Safety Act.